Thorough introduction of “Miyajima no Yado Iwaso”! (Ryokan participating in “Yes, it’s Miyajima” OPEN memorial campaign)

 Whether you are going, returning, or sightseeing, access is convenient.
 Or, more accurately, it’s easy to get around.

-There are many sightseeing spots around the ✅ inn.
+✅Sightseeing spots are dotted around the inn.

 The hotel is located in the heart of the city, in the heart of the city, in the heart of the city.